 There are no specific deadlines for receipt of applications, but we recommend you apply early as courses fill up quickly.

 The online application form allows you to upload files.
 Please use this to send us samples of your writing in a journalistic style.
 Interview someone you know and write a news story based on that discussion.
 The story should be between 300 and 400 words and should have a news angle that a reader would find interesting and engaging.
 You should use the style and structure you would find in the local newspaper or website from where you live.

 If you have already had articles published in print or online please include samples of or links to these (in English language only).
 Please also upload any other information such as course transcripts, language certificates (if your first language is not English) or references.
 If you do not include these initially, we will ask you to do so later, which may delay the processing of your application.

 If you're based in the UK or Ireland, we will usually ask you to come for an interview.
 If you live elsewhere we will not normally interview you here in the department but may contact you for a telephone or online interview.

 |Fees and funding||

 Use the University's postgraduate fees calculator to find the current tuition fee for this course.
-This includes the costs for your field trip to London, which is paid for by the Department of Journalism Studies.
 Please note that fees do not include the cost of external exams administered by the National Council for the Training of Journalists, should you wish to sit these.

 Postgraduate student loans are available for UK and EU students to a current value of £10,280.